googlearchive/hellomap-android/README.md

 ## Open the project
   1. On the welcome screen, select "Open an existing Android Studio project" or if you have a project open, choose "File->Open...""
-  2. Choose Android > Existing Android Code Into Workspace
-  3. Navigate to the checked out project
+  2. Navigate to the checked out project
-  4. Press "Ok"
+  3. Press "Ok"

 ## Add your API key
   1. Navigate to the AndroidManifest.xml file